List of Garfield characters: Janice

 Janice is sometimes referred to as Odie's girlfriend.
 She is a cute poodle who walks by him and says "Urf," as her only spoken word, leaving Odie looking lovestruck.
 Garfield tells him, "Don't fall in love Odie.
 You already act stupid enough."

 Nunzio

 Nunzio appears in the Garfield Show as Vito's cousin.
 While Vito thinks he's lazy, Nunzio is actually a good guy.
 He creates a scheme called the 'Lasagna Tree' (see Garfield in the Lasagna Tree, Part 1-4) where he publicizes the Lasagna Tree and helps his aunt to share her lasagna recipe with the world.
-This allows Nunzio's aunt (Vito's mama) to share the recipe with Mama Meaney (who actually is a man and someone who wants to put every Italian restaurant out of business) while Garfield makes him broadcast to the world that his food is junk and overpriced.
+This allows Nunzio's aunt (Vito's mama) to share the recipe with Mama Meaney (who actually is a man who wants to put every Italian restaurant out of business) while Garfield makes him broadcast to the world that his food is junk and overpriced.